TN Visas for NAFTA Professionals

 • Accepting a job in the U.S. that requires a NAFTA professional

-• Hired for a part-time or full-time job with a U.S. employer (self-employment is not permitted)
+• Hired for a part-time or full-time job with a U.S. employer (self-employment is not permitted.
+Also, you are not allowed to open a business in the U.S. and work for the business)

 There are different requirements for Canadian and Mexican applicants.
 Your attorney can ensure that you meet the necessary criteria based on your current citizenship.